Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Options -Indexes

-Once you add it, click on Save Changes.
+Once you’ve added it, click Save Changes.

 Lastly, check if directory browsing is disabled on your website by adding the path “/wp-includes” in your domain name.